If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 What help you can get

-Crisis Payments
+Crisis payments

-Housing Payments
+Housing payments

-Help with housing costs, such as:
+Help with housing costs like:

 - rent deposits